GizmoBill/Sudoku4x3/README.md

 This repository holds the source code and data files for my 2022 verification that there are exactly 81,171,437,193,104,932,746,936,103,027,318,645,818,654,720,000 legal configurations of a 12x12 Sudoku grid with 4x3 boxes.
+It further holds my ongoing research notes and source code on programming an Nvidia Jetson AGX Xavier GPU to do the count.

 The original exact count was done in 2006 by Kjell Fredrik Pettersen of Norway and Bill Silver (this author) of the USA.
 Pettersen created the enumeration methods and wrote a complete,